-Despite the breed's name and a common misconception, the miniature pinscher is not a direct relative of the Doberman pinscher.
-A feisty, fun breed who loves human company, the mini pinscher can do well in an apartment setting.
+Despite the breed's name and a common misconception, the miniature pinscher, or min pin dog, is not a direct relative of the Doberman pinscher.
+While the mini pinscher is not a miniature Doberman pinscher, it's likely both have a common ancestor: the German standard pinscher.
+The mini pinscher is a feisty, fun breed who loves human company and because of its small size, can do well in an apartment setting.

-While the miniature pinscher is not a diminutive version of the much larger Doberman pinscher, it's likely both have a common ancestor: the German standard pinscher.
-Mainly an European breed until the early 1900s, the miniature pinscher wasn't officially recognized by the American Kennel Club until 1925.
-The miniature pinscher belongs to the toy group -- the same group as Chihuahuas and other tiny breeds.
+Mainly a European breed until the early 1900s, the miniature pinscher wasn't officially recognized by the American Kennel Club until 1925.
+The miniature pinscher belongs to the toy group, the same group as Chihuahuas and other tiny breeds.

 The miniature pinscher comes in six standard colors and a number of additional variations and combinations, including two types of markings: self-colored noses, meaning noses that are the same color as the coat, and white markings.
 The standard colors include black and rust, black and tan, chocolate and rust, chocolate and tan, red, and stag red.

 A compact dog with a smooth coat, the miniature pinscher can measure between 10 and 12.5 inches in height, with males tending to be slightly larger than females.
 A healthy min pin weighs between 8 and 10 pounds.
 The miniature pinscher has erect ears set high on the head and often has a cropped tail that stands up or arcs back.

 The miniature pinscher is a fun, highly intelligent dog who gets very attached to his human family.
 Breed is not a reliable indicator of personality, however, the min pin dog usually gets along with children and other pets.
 The min pin is not a dog who does well alone.